Frequently Asked Questions

 • If you take prescription drugs, review the plan drug list to see if your prescriptions are covered.

 • Visit and explore the health insurance companies' websites on your list to review information about premiums and coverage.
+Learn more about what Providence Medicare Advantage Plans offers, shop plans.

 • Go to a virtual or in-person community meeting, call to talk to a Medicare Advantage representative, or make an appointment to see a representative in person.
 Have a conversation and keep asking questions until you have all the answers you need.